You are currently browsing the monthly archive for December, 2007.

 Antoine’s wonder at the Kinetoscope draws our attention to the importance of specifying exactly what happened for the first time in that Paris basement salon 112 years ago today.

 I’m in Florida right now, on vacation, staying in an apartment on the beach.
 The complex has a nice pool, so I can go back and forth from fresh to salt water with my son, who thinks he’s a fish.
 The problem is, the other day I got into an argument with someone, another dad, I’d just met at the pool.
-I don’t usually do that, picks fights with folks I hardly know.
+I don’t usually do that, pick fights with folks I hardly know.
 I prefer to wait an appropriate interval before making people hate me.
 But in this case I made an exception.
 I had no choice.
 The guy had it coming: after hearing that I’m a history professor, and that I teach the Civil War, he insisted that President Bush’s approach to disregard for habeas corpus is no different than Lincoln’s was.
 Right, he said?
 Right?
 And if I like the one (Lincoln), why don’t I support the other (Bush)?

 So I tried, as politely as I could — while also doing my best to keep my son from drowning (he’s a fish in his love for the water, not necessarily in his abilities, okay?) — to explain that, actually, I’ve got misgivings about Lincoln’s suspension of habeas corpus.
 In fact, I said, when I teach the Civil War to undergraduates, I devote parts of several lectures to the myriad ways in which civil liberties were besieged during the conflict.
 This is one among many cautionary tales I offer students who are often looking for a heroic narrative when they take my class.